Providing guidance on best practice concerning the use of social media

 Student conduct

-The Student Charter expects students to communicate with University staff and other students with courtesy and respect including via social media.
+The Student Charter Framework expects students to communicate with University staff and other students with courtesy and respect including via social media.

 Our Student Misconduct Policy covers behaviours on Griffith Social Media accounts: